greymatter-io/helm-charts/observables/README.md

 Navigate back to your kibana proxy dashboard at `services/kibana-observables-proxy/7.1.0` and go to the management panel (the bottom-most option on the left panel).
 You should see `ElasticSearch` and `Kibana` listed on the left.
 Click on Kibana - Index Patterns.
 On the far right, click `Create index pattern`.
 If you [enabled observables](#enabling-the-grey-matter-observables-filter) and made a request to your service, there should be some existing data with the pattern `greymatter-*`.
 In the index pattern, type `greymatter-`.
 Click through the next steps to create the index.

-Once you have created the kibana index for `greymatter-`, you can use [Grey Matter Dashboarder](https://github.com/greymatter-io/dashboarder#dashboarder) to (TODO?).
+Once you have created the kibana index for `greymatter-`, you can use [Grey Matter Dashboarder](https://github.com/greymatter-io/dashboarder#dashboarder) to populate a Kibana dashboard.
 From the root directory of your helm-charts repo, run the following:

 The password is `password`.